This post may contain affiliate links. Please see our disclosure policy for more details.

 On my busy days when I know I’ll be out and about, I always turn to my trusty ol’ friend, the slow cooker.
 And this is one of my go-to recipes!

-In the morning, I simply throw all the ingredients into my crockpot, and after a long day of chasing around the kids, we delight in this ready-made dinner.
+In the morning, I simply throw all the ingredients into my crockpot, and after a long day of chasing around the kids, we delight in this ready-made dinner (this slow cooker chicken and mushroom recipe and slow cooker BBQ chicken are good ones too!)

 Added bonus – Your house will smell so delicious, too!